-If I were awakened suddenly in the middle of the night and asked this question, "What is holiness?" my instinctive answer would be "Absence of sin!"
+If I were awoken suddenly in the middle of the night and asked this question, "What is holiness?" my instinctive answer would be "Absence of sin!"
 Although that may be enough of an answer for our understanding of holiness because of our fallenness and familiarity with sin, it would be inadequate as a definition of the holiness of God.
 He is holy without any reference to sin.
 How do we define that kind of holiness?
 We cannot define good with reference to evil because good is the original of which evil is the counterfeit-a problem parallel to defining the infinite in terms of the finite.
 Evil is an aberration.
 We need to look for a positive definition of good without reference to evil.

-Very significantly, the answer lies in the trinitarian being of God.
+Very significantly, the answer lies in the Trinitarian being of God.
 Love is the epitome of all virtue and the highest expression of holiness.
 And God should not have to depend upon his creation to actualize his capacity to love, for that would make creation as important as the Creator because the Creator would be incomplete without his creation.
 But the Bible introduces love as an interpersonal quality requiring a subject-object relationship that is available in the Trinity because of the Father-Son relationship through the Holy Spirit.
-The trinitarian God is complete in his love relationship without reference to his creation.
+The Trinitarian God is complete in his love relationship without reference to his creation.
 The Father loves the Son before the creation of the world (John 17:24).
-The infinite personal medium through whom this love is communicated is the Holy Spirit, and he is the one who pours the love of God in our hearts as well (Rom.
+The infinite personal medium through whom this love is communicated is the Holy Spirit and he is the one who pours the love of God in our hearts as well (Rom.
 5:5).
 The final answer that I could give to this college girl was to appeal to the Trinity, where good always existed without any reference to, outside of, and before evil.

 What is the application to apologetics of this amazing truth?

 At the philosophical level, this is the fundamental basis of all studies of values, what is called axiology.
 This branch of philosophy deals with the study, among others, of aesthetics and ethics.
-The holiness of this trinitarian God is the basis on which all ethics are grounded.
+The holiness of this Trinitarian God is the basis on which all ethics are grounded.
 Trinitarian theology becomes the proper starting point of all theorizing about ethics.
 At another level, the study of beauty involves unity in diversity such as a painting or a symphony.
 If both the diversity of the elements and the unity of the final product do not have real significance, these could reduce to meaningless pursuits.
-That significance is provided only because in our Creator God, diversity (the distinction between the Persons of the Godhead) and unity (the Oneness of the Godhead) are both meaningful and significant.
-The pursuit of pleasure in variety that is the hallmark of today's society is the most observable symptom that we are a bored generation!
-Christians are not exempt, either, because we have learned to look at the creative arts at the purely pragmatic and utilitarian levels.
-I do not mean that one must hold an eternal perspective in order to meaningfully engage in the arts.
-All I intend to communicate at this point is that beauty and harmony are best explained only when ultimate reality, God, is the ground of both unity and diversity.
+That significance is provided only because in our Creator-God, both the diversity - the distinction between the Persons of the Godhead - and unity - the Oneness of the Godhead, are both meaningful and significant.
+The pursuit of pleasure in variety that is the hallmark of today's society is the most observable of symptom that we are a bored generation!
+Christians are not exempt, either, because we have learnt to look at the creative arts at the purely, pragmatic and utilitarian levels.
+I do not mean that one should hold an eternal perspective in order to meaningfully engage in the arts - all that I intend to communicate at this point is that beauty and harmony are best explained only when Ultimate Reality - God - is the ground of both unity and diversity.
+(And it is so common for people to espouse an art or a moral value without being able to provide a basis for it!)